The Sacred World Tree (Ceiba)

 - At night, bats come to drink flower nectar and eat the pollen while during the first morning hours, birds such as blackbirds, tanagers, orioles, brown jays, hummingbirds, oropendolas, and many others flock, sometimes in the hundreds to the branches and blooms.
 Come morning, the open flowers send their petals spinning to the ground.
 The fertilized blooms begin to swell, and long pear-shaped pods appear in clusters among the branches.

-Arms filled with kapok
+Ceiba arms are filled with kapok

 - The husks appear gray and tough, but on the inside they are lined with a bed of lustrous fibers known as kapok silk.
 The slippery fibers were used as stuffing for pillows and other objects.